top of page

 • Storing food at appropriate temperatures

 For fresh produce, washing fruit and vegetables before use helps remove residues from handling, transport, and storage.
 Products designed specifically for this purpose, such as SOPHAB® Fruit & Vegetable Wash, are intended to fit into everyday routines without adding unnecessary steps.
+This makes it easier to maintain hygiene while preparing meals.

 Reducing Waste Without Taking Risks